RedNotSus/auto-wget/README.md

 wget.sh
 ```

+made this since i was too lazy to do it manually

 ## Note

 Please ensure that the structure of the HTML you're parsing matches your expectations, as BeautifulSoup relies on the specific structure of the HTML.